LaRambla20/Repo04_RT1-assignment2/README.md

-			divide the coefficient related to the angular velocity by 1.2 fill the resposne message with "angular velocity decremented" else if the request message is the command "r" assign value 0 to both the coefficents fill the response message with "position and velocity reset" }
+			divide the coefficient related to the angular velocity by 1.2 fill the resposne message with "angular velocity decremented" else if the request message is the command "r" assign 0 to both the coefficents
+		fill the response message with "position and velocity reset" }
 ```